EternalMath: A Living Benchmark of Frontier Mathematics that Evolves with Human Discovery: Overall Pipeline

 Given a classified paper, this agent identifies instantiable mathematical statements such as theorems or propositions with explicit quantitative or constructive content and converts them into parameterized meta-templates.
 Each meta-template specifies parameter domains, generation constraints, problem statements, natural-language and formal solutions, and validation rules in a structured JSON format.
 Only statements admitting numerical instantiation and automated verification are retained.

 Although a single article often yields multiple suitable theorems, we deliberately limited the output to generating only two to three unique templates per paper.
 This decision prioritizes quality over quantity.
-We performed a simple initial screening during template generation and subsequent code generation, removing samples with low avgLogprobs.
+We implemented a preliminary screening process during both template and code generation, filtering out samples with an $avgLogprobs$ below $-1$.
 We ultimately obtained 891 distinct and high-quality templates.
 A representative template is presented in Appendix \ref{app:example_template}.

 \paragraph{Code Translator Agent}

 The Code Translator Agent converts meta-templates into executable scripts, typically implemented in Python using symbolic and numerical libraries.
 These scripts instantiate parameters, compute exact solutions, and embed consistency checks derived from the original mathematical statements, enabling deterministic generation of problem–solution pairs.
 Appendix \ref{app:example_code} provides a representative example.